awwkoala/selenium/README.md

 * in the `WebDriver.properties` file, change the path to the one to the `chromedriver` file on your computer.
 * put your `chromedriver` file in the `drivers` package inside the project.

-## How to run all tests using maven?
+## How to run all tests one by one using maven?

 Run following maven command: `mvn test`.

+## How to run all tests parallel using maven?

+Run following maven command: `mvn test -DsuiteXmlFile=SeleniumParallelTestSuite.xml`.

+## How to run a single test suite using maven?

+Run following maven command: `mvn test -DsuiteXmlFile=TestSuiteName.xml`.

 ## How to run a single test class using maven?